-The trend towards contingent and contract staffing has been further accelerated in the past 2 years since the beginning of the pandemic where many employees have been forced to work remotely or work from home.
+The trend towards contingent and contract staffing has been further accelerated in the past few years since the beginning of the pandemic where many employees have been forced to work remotely or work from home.

 In a mature employment market like Singapore, we can expect to see a rising number of professional managers and senior candidates coming onto the market as a result of budget concerns, and employers capitalising on the abundant pool of less experienced and younger talent to take on new emerging roles such as in digital and technology sectors.
 The changing nature of emerging skills required from employees in the light of rapid digitalisation and technological change is another trend that are pushing many employers towards hiring less experienced but trainable contract staff candidates to replace more experienced hires.

-The engineering sector is one sector where there is strong demand for contract staff due increase construction activities and public sector infrastructure projects such as the expansion of the MRT network.
+The engineering sector is one sector where there is strong demand for contract staffing service due increase construction activities and public sector infrastructure projects such as the expansion of the MRT network.
 There would be demand for engineers and project managers, particularly those with experience in tunnelling, high rise constructions, complex engineering works etc.

 Nowadays, temporary/contract work are no longer limited to entry-level office support or administrative jobs.
 Professionals at all levels and across various sectors are now being employed on a temporary, project or contract basis to help alleviate skills and meet manpower shortages.